On a Constraint on Invariant Measures of Certain Cellular Automata: Generalizing the Results Beyond Bi-Permutative Cellular Automata

 \subsection{The Times 2 Times 3 Cellular Automaton}

 Given two coprime positive integers $p$ and $q$ (such as $2$ and $3$) the invertible natural extension of the dynamical system of multiplication of the circle by $p$ and $q$ can be essentially symbolically coded as a full (i.e. also for negative space and time indices) space-time diagram of a cellular automaton in the alphabet $\left\{ 0,1,2,\dots,pq-1\right\} $.
-The cellular automaton, on the index set $\mathbb{Z}$, is that of multiplying a number expanded in base $pq$ by $p$ - the rule for each index is then dependent on itself and its right neighbor.
+The cellular automaton, on the index set $\mathbb{N}$, is that of multiplying a fraction in the unit interval that is expanded in base $pq$ by $p$ - the rule for each index is then dependent on itself and its right neighbor.
 In its space-time diagram times $p$ is represented by $\sigma_{\left(0,1\right)}$ and times $q$ by $\sigma_{\left(1,-1\right)}$.
 This system was exploited in Rudolph's proof of his theorem (cf. \cite{key-9} or the survey \cite{key-6}).
-Let us denote it by $\tilde{X}$, and let us denote by $X$ its factor composed of restricting every point to the indices of the quadrant generated by $\left(0,1\right)$ and $\left(1,-1\right)$ and then changing coordinates linearly by transfering $\left(1,-1\right)\mapsto \left(1,0\right)$ and $\left(0,1\right)\mapsto \left(0,1\right)$ (so the full one-dimensional shift now corresponds to the value on the diagonal).\\
+Let us denote it by $\tilde{X}$, and let us denote by $X$ its factor composed of restricting every point to the indices of the quadrant generated by $\left(0,1\right)$ and $\left(1,-1\right)$ and then changing coordinates linearly by transfering $\left(1,-1\right)\mapsto \left(1,0\right)$ and $\left(0,1\right)\mapsto \left(0,1\right)$ (so the full one-dimensional shift, representing the fraction in base $pq$ now corresponds to the values on the diagonal).\\